nu-book/cordova-doc/plugins/globalization/index.md

         {selector: 'date'}
     );

-### Windows Phone 8 Quirks

-- The `formatLength` option supports only `short` and `full` values.

-- The pattern for 'date and time' selector is always a full datetime format.

-- The inbound `dateString` parameter should be formed in compliance with a pattern returned by getDatePattern.
-This pattern may be not completely aligned with ICU depending on a user locale.

 ### Windows Quirks

-- The `formatLength` option supports only `short` and `full` values.

-- The pattern for 'date and time' selector is always a full datetime format.

 - The inbound `dateString` parameter should be formed in compliance with a pattern returned by getDatePattern.
 This pattern may be not completely aligned with ICU depending on a user locale.

 ## navigator.globalization.stringToNumber